Secure Group Testing: Code Construction and a Proof for

-which maps the index $W$ of the defective items to a matrix $\textbf{X}^{T}_{S_{w}}$ of codewords, each of its rows corresponding to a different item in the index set $S_w$\revisedSr{, $w\in \mathcal{W}$, $|S_w|=K$}.
+which maps the index $W$ of the defective items to a matrix $\textbf{X}^{T}_{S_{w}}$ of codewords, each of its rows corresponding to a different item in the index set $S_w$, $w\in \mathcal{W}$, $|S_w|=K$.
+Note that the notation $\textbf{X}^{T}_{S_{w}}$ depends on the actual randomness selected at the encoder.
+However, we do not include the dependence on $\mathcal{R}$ in the notation to keep this notation simple.
 The need for a \emph{stochastic encoder} is similar to most encoders ensuring information theoretic security, as randomness is required to confuse the eavesdropper about the actual information \cite{C13}.
-Hence, we define by $R_K$ the random variable encompassing the randomness required \emph{for the $K$ defective items}, and by $M$ the number of rows in each bin.
-Clearly, $M^K=H(R_K)$.
+Hence, we define by $R_K$ the local randomness variable at the mixer, encompassing the randomness required at the $K$ defective items.
+Further define $M$ as the number of rows in each bin.
+Thus, $\log(M^K)=H(R_K)$.
+Note that this computation refers only to the amount of randomness used for the $K$ actually defective items.

-At this point, \revisedSr{an} important clarification is in order.
+At this point, an important clarification is in order.
 The lab, of course, does not know which items are defective.
 Thus, operationally, it needs to select a row for each item.
-However, in \emph{the analysis}, since only the defective items affect the output (that is, only their rows are \revisedSr{ORed together} to give $Y^T$), we refer to the ``message" as the index of the defective set $w$ and refer only to the random variable $R_K$ required to choose the rows in their bins.
+However, in \emph{the analysis}, since only the defective items affect the output (that is, only their rows are ORed together to give $Y^T$), we refer to the ``message" as the index of the defective set $w$ and refer only to the random variable $R_K$ required to choose the rows in their bins.
 In other words, unlike the analogous communication problem, in GT, \emph{nature} performs the actual mapping from $W$ to $\textbf{X}^{T}_{S_{w}}$.
 The mixer only mixes the blood samples according to the (random in this case) testing matrix it has.

 A decoder at the legitimate user is a map

 The probability of error is $P(\hat{W}(Y^{T})\neq W)$.
 The probability that an outcome test leaks to the eavesdropper is $\delta$.
 We assume a memoryless model, i.e., each outcome $Y(t)$ depends only on the corresponding input $X_{S_w}(t)$, and the eavesdropper observes $Z(t)$, generated from $Y(t)$ according to